linode/apl-core/chart/chart-index/Readme.md

-The chart-index Helm chart allows to manage the most of the APL helm chart dependencies (a.k.a. core apps).
+The chart-index Helm chart allows to manage most of the APL helm chart dependencies (a.k.a. core apps).
 The chart-index is so-called library Helm chart and cannot be installed by itself.
 It only defines dependencies in the `chart/chart-index/Chart.yaml` file.
 Each dependency follows the following format:
 ```
   - name: <chart name>